 The information we collect

 You will be asked to provide necessary registration details when you require secondary (hospital) healthcare.
 We will also hold a record of your referral and clinical appointments which will be updated by your healthcare professionals.
 We will make your Medical Centre aware of your secondary care treatment so that your GP is kept informed.
 We use personal data as part of our official authority; because it is necessary for the provision of care and treatment; and for the management of healthcare systems and services.
 We, therefore, list Public Task as our lawful basis for doing so.
 We may also invite you to complete a patient survey.
 This is optional.
-Further information about the privacy of our patient surveys is available at here
+Further information about the privacy of our patient surveys is available here

 How we use your information